ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-The descendant selector starts with a double dot `..` and can be followed by an object member name (similar to the `dot-selector`), by an `index-selector` acting on objects or arrays, or by a wild card.
+The descendant selector starts with a double dot `..` and can be followed by an object member name (similar to the `dot-selector`), by an `index-selector` acting on objects or arrays, or by a wildcard.

 ~~~~ abnf
 descendant-selector = ".." ( dot-member-name      /  ; ..<name>